rahuljayaramjee-hub/azure-cloud-devops/README.md

 Successfully created a custom nginx container serving a personal HTML page.

 ---
-# :blue_book: Day 5 – learing python to automation and scripting
+# :blue_book:  – learing python to automation and scripting
  instaled python3 in the ubuntu terminal in virtual environment python3 -m venv myenv
  ### python varaibles